Microsoft Online Services Support Lifecycle FAQ

 Customer IT professionals are strongly encouraged to proactively integrate into their planning and maintenance processes the notification alerts provided by their Microsoft Online Service.
 These notifications are delivered to the administrative contact declared when the Online Service agreement was originally established.

-Note: While Microsoft will notify customers of a disruptive change a minimum of 12 months before they must take action to accommodate the change, failure to stay current with compatible client software may result in service degradation or interruption.
+Note: While notification will be provided 12 months in advance of a planned disruptive change, failure to stay current with compatible client software may result in service degradation or interruption.
 For more information on how a Microsoft Online Service provides notifications, please visit the website for that Online Service.

-No. Disruptive change as defined by the Support Lifecycle policies for Business and Developer Online Services refers solely to non-security changes that require a customer or administrator to take action in order to avoid significant degradation to the normal operation of the Online Service .
+No. Disruptive change as defined by the Support Lifecycle policies for Business and Developer Online Services refers solely to non-security changes that require administrator intervention, client updates, data migration or significant user experience changes.
 Rapid deployment of security updates is a crucial and time-sensitive activity to preserve the security of your IT infrastructure and company data.

 This contact information is provided when the Online Services agreement is set up between customer and Microsoft.
 For additional assistance, please contact your Microsoft account representative.